Max Coll: Family and personal history

 After the divorce, Coll moved to Albuquerque to attend Law School at the University of New Mexico School of Law where he graduated in 1974.
 He married his second wife, Sally Rodgers, on September 20, 1975 and moved to Santa Fe where he established a Law practice.
 Coll and Rodgers divorced on May 20, 2001.

 On December 29, 2001, Coll married Catherine Joyce, a long-time resident of Taos and Santa Fe New Mexico.
 The two remained married until Coll's passing.
 When he passed the Fine Arts Education Act of 2003, he credited his wife, long a supporter of the Arts.
 The bill established and funded art, music, dance and drama in grade schools.
-As a result, the New Mexico Art Education Association was formed by the art teachers who then established "The Max Coll and Catherine Joyce-Coll Award for Excellence in Arts Education" to honor the couple.
+As a result, the New Mexico Art Education Association renamed their Professional Lifetime Achievement Award, "The Max Coll and Catherine Joyce-Coll Award for Excellence in Art Education," to honor the couple.
 The award is given yearly.

 Coll retired in 2004 but never lost interest in politics.
 He continued to mentor new legislators and occasionally lobbied a bill that interested him.

 A skilled oarsman, Coll rowed many rivers during and after retiring from politics, including many Grand Canyon trips, the Tatshenshini River in Alaska and the Salmon River in Idaho.
 He would sometimes leave immediately after the end of a Legislative Session for a river trip.

 Coll died March 27, 2014, in Santa Fe, New Mexico after suffering a massive stroke.
 He was remembered with a well-attended Memorial Service in the Rotunda of the New Mexico State Capitol with speeches by friends and colleagues and the haunting strains of bagpipes.
 Friends and family wept openly as "Danny Boy" was played.